MIRI - the mid-infrared instrument on JWST

 The imager module has a combined field of view for the imager, coronagraph and low-resolution spectrometer modes.
 Coronagraph masks are placed at a fixed location on one edge of the imager field.
 The light is collimated and, at the pupil image formed by the collimator, a filter wheel holds the imaging filters, Lyot stops and filters for the coronagraph and a pair of prisms for the low-resolution, 5-10 μm spectroscopy.
 A camera then images the field (or spectrum) onto a single detector.

-The medium resolution spectrometer module is split into a short-wavelength (~5 to 12 µm) and a long wavelength (~12 to 28 µm) spectrometer each covering two of four wavelength channels split by dichroics.
+The medium resolution spectrometer module is split into a short-wavelength (~5 to 12 µm) and a long wavelength (~12 to 28 µm) spectrometer, each covers two of four wavelength channels split by dichroics.
 Each channel consists of an Integral Field Unit whose output is collimated and then dispersed by a dedicated first-order diffraction grating.
 The spectra from pairs of IFUs are combined by two cameras onto two detectors.

 The fields of view for imaging and spectroscopy are defined and separated in the input optics and calibration sub-assembly, which also provides a calibration source for flat-field illumination of the imager.
 For calibration purposes the blackbody radiation is produced by micro-miniature tungsten filament lamps and is rendered uniform by a diffusing surface within an optical concentrator.
 The light is then re-imaged to a pupil placed in the shadow of the secondary mirror.
 An identical calibration source is also included in the spectrometer channel.
-The imager optics are supported on one side of primary structure with the spectrometer optics on the other side, and all the mirrors and structures are of light-weight construction.
+The imager optics are supported on one side of the primary structure with the spectrometer optics on the other side, and all the mirrors and structures are of light-weight construction.

 The instrument control electronics (ICE), located in the warm spacecraft region, operates in cold redundancy and provides the capability for controlling the four mechanisms, processing mechanism position sensor and thermistor telemetry, and driving the calibration emitters.
 The ICE is connected to the ISIM Command and Data-Handling electronics (ICDH) by an MIL-STD-1553B bus, and responds to instrument configuration commands from the MIRI flight software.

-The imager and short and long wavelength spectrometer modules each have a Focal Plane Module (FPM) housing a single Sensor Chip Assembly (SCA) containing a 1024 × 1024 pixel Si:As detector array - with anti-reflective coatings applied to the detector to maximise the absorption for each instrument band - and readout electronics.
+The imager and the short and long wavelength spectrometer modules each have a Focal Plane Module (FPM) housing a single Sensor Chip Assembly (SCA) containing a 1024 × 1024 pixel Si:As detector array - with anti-reflective coatings applied to the detector to maximise the absorption for each instrument band - and readout electronics.
 The Focal Plane Electronics is a space-qualified electronics box located in a room temperature compartment on the ISIM, which responds to observation setup commands, produces the clocks and biases necessary to drive the detectors and read-out electronics, receives the analogue signals from the detectors, amplifies and digitises those signals, and transmits the science and housekeeping data to the ICDH.
 It receives setup commands for the individual FPM SCAs from the MIRI flight software, which is an instrument-specific application within the ICDH and its software hierarchy, communicating through a high speed SpaceWire interface.
 The FPE receives its power from the spacecraft Electrical Power Unit (EPU).
 The FPE also monitors and controls the temperature of each FPM and controls the detector annealing heaters, which may be used to help remove the effects of latent images.

 MIRI's unique cooling system